Professional and Biographical Information

 The Arts of Encounter: Christians, Muslims, and the Power of Images in Early Modern Spain.
 Toronto: University of Toronto Press, 2022.

 “Captive Audiences: Performing Captivity in Cervantes’s Prose Narrative.”
-Drawing the Curtain: Cervantes’s Theatrical Revelations.
-Ed.
-Adrienne L. Martín and Esther Fernández.
-Toronto: University of Toronto Press, (forthcoming 2022).
+Drawing the Curtain: Cervantes’s Theatrical Revelations, edited by Adrienne L. Martín and Esther Fernández, University of Toronto Press, 2022, pp. 221-42.